-Pin pulled on City of 100 Lovers, NZs largest theatrical bomb
+Pin pulled on City of 100 Lovers, NZ's largest theatrical bomb

-The curtain has come down on New Zealand most-extravagant musical - which cost $8m to launch but had a horror run playing for months to near-empty houses - and its mysterious promoter is overseas and not responding to creditor enquiries.
+The curtain has come down on New Zealand most-extravagant musical - which cost $8m to launch but had a horror run playing for months to near-empty houses - and its mysterious promoter is overseas and not responding to creditor inquiries.

 City of 100 Lovers opened at SkyCity's theatre in Auckland in October, and billed itself as a Broadway or Vegas-style resident show targeting tourists visiting New Zealand.